shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Wow, you’re a heavy sleeper.”
 Gra commented.

 Reesu took advantage of the momentary distraction to slip Robin Hood’s head into Gra’s bag of holding.
 He didn’t notice.
+Then she skipped around the acid-splashed bones and picked up all the gold pieces she could find.

 Gra knelt down in pain.